cesaraustralia/DynamicGridsInteract.jl/README.md

 will automatically generate sliders for the parameters of the `Ruleset`, even for user-defined rules.

-To define range limits for sliders, use the `@limits` macro from [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl/) on your struct.
+To define range limits for sliders, use the `@bounds` macro from [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl/) on your `struct`.
 Fields to be ignored can be marked with `false` using the `@flatten` macro, and descriptions for hover text use `@description`.